nnworkspace/elan/README.md

 ### This repository **is**

-* a Markdown-first, Git-based reference structure
+- a Markdown-first, Git-based reference structure
-* an educational template for policy-to-production traceability
+- an educational template for policy-to-production traceability
-* a demonstration of how automation enforces governance discipline
+- a demonstration of how automation enforces governance discipline
-* readable by engineers, architects, auditors, managers, and executives
+- readable by engineers, architects, auditors, managers, and executives

 ### This repository **is not**

-* a production-ready system
+- a production-ready system
-* a full implementation of the Digital Euro
+- a full implementation of the Digital Euro
-* a replacement for legal, regulatory, or procurement processes
+- a replacement for legal, regulatory, or procurement processes

+---

+## How to use this repository

+This repository is designed to be **used**, not merely read.

+You are encouraged to **clone or fork it as a template**, and to adapt the structure to the needs of your own project.
+The folder layout, classification model, and automation rules are intentionally explicit so that they can be reshaped without losing coherence.

+In practice, this means:

+- Reorganising or extending folders to reflect your domain
+- Renaming layers to match your institutional language
+- Replacing illustrative artefacts with your own policy texts, specifications, and code
+- Gradually tightening or relaxing automation rules as maturity grows

+The structure presented here is not prescriptive; it is **scaffolded**.
+Its purpose is to help diverse contributors — legal, technical, operational — work within a shared semantic frame.

+For projects with **sovereignty, regulatory, or security constraints**, this repository should be hosted accordingly.
+While GitHub is convenient, many institutional projects will prefer:

+- a European-hosted GitLab service, or
+- a self-managed GitLab instance deployed on sovereign infrastructure

+The tooling choice matters less than the principle:
+**the workbench must belong to the builders.**

+What matters is that all artefacts — rulebooks, specifications, code, tests, and delivery pipelines — live side by side, versioned together, and governed by automation rather than informal process.

+This repository demonstrates how such a workbench can be organised.

 ---